ntang14/multi-thread-processing/README.md

 # multi-thread-processing
-A project utilizing multiple threads with mutex locks.
+A project utilizing pthreads with mutex locks.